MohsinbinAlthaf/Mohsinbinalthaf/README.md

 Myself Mohsin a 16 year old boy who get's out of the box.
 CEO of **Spark Technologies**.
 Hands on Robotics, Artificial intelligence ,Programming, Machine Learning, Software development, Entrepreneurship.

-Got recogonized official in **KERALA STARTUP MISSION IN THE BEST 5 IDEA OF THE YEAR 2020**
+Got recogonized official in **KERALA STARTUP MISSION FOR THE BEST IDEA OF THE YEAR 2020**